SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 | Post                     | [cloudFoundryDeleteService](https://sap.github.io/jenkins-library/steps/cloudFoundryDeleteService/)| BC-CP-ABA |

 *Note:* Always attach the pipeline execution log ouput to the support incident, if possible including timestamps by using the [Timestamper Jenkins plugin](https://plugins.jenkins.io/timestamper/).

+For troubleshooting purposes, the add-on descriptor file as well as build logs are archived as pipeline artifacts in the [abapEnvironmentAssemblePackages](https://sap.github.io/jenkins-library/steps/abapEnvironmentAssemblePackages/) step.